-This is our second year of working in Timor-Leste, and we are already witnessing the differences Orijem Timor is making.
+This was our third year of working in Timor-Leste, and we are already witnessing the differences Orijem Timor is making.
 In the last harvest, we have seen product consistency increase.
 The general training provided to farmers and producers has resulted in the harvested cherries being at a more consistent ripeness and this has led to the overall cup score and quality increasing.
 The higher quality lots also mean we are paying farmers more for their cherries.
 This last harvest saw an average pay increase of 18-19% from the previous season.
 Most excitedly, we can see that this practice leading to improved quality is being taken up effectively by farmers even as we scale our reach.
-We are thrilled about the results we are seeing and tasting, and this excites us for the future.
+We are thrilled about the results we are seeing and tasting, and this excites us for the future of Timor-Leste coffee, independant of Orijem Timor.